Suraj-kumar00/ProActive/README.md

-# ProActive - Web Based Productivity Tool
+# ProActive - Web-Based Productivity Tool

 ## What is Procrastination?

-It's a act of delaying/postponing the important task or action you need to do regardless of knowing it's consequences.
+It's an act of delaying/postponing the important task or action you need to do regardless of knowing its consequences.

 #### Example: